About the Foundation

-We are currently open for archive visits and selected venue hires, with audience events returning in September 2021.
+We are open for archive visits and audience events.
 The daytime café will remain closed, although our licensed bar will be open for events.
 We have increased our remote working, so it is currently worth emailing rather than phoning.
 Full contact details are here.

 The building is wheelchair accessible, with an accessible toilet on the ground floor.
 For our Covid-19 policy, please scroll down.